OutlawOnGithub/Wattsy-Public/README.md

 # Wattsy
-Discord bot using the Apex Legends API to deliver player stats
+Personal project of a Discord bot using the two Apex Legends stats APIs to deliver player stats, with custom commands